-A section of our Archives contains personal correspondence between Briggs Cunningham and Miles Collier, one of which contains the quote “why can’t we race in America like they do over in Europe?”
+A section of our Archives contains personal correspondence between Briggs Cunningham and Miles Collier, one of which contains the quote “Why can’t we race in America as they do over in Europe?”
 So they did, and together they formed the Automobile Racing Club of America (ARCA) and raced primarily European sports cars on roads around their country estates.
-The cars shown here actually competed in ARCA races and are largely unrestored.
+The cars shown here competed in ARCA races and are mostly unrestored.

 Closed Mondays and Major Holidays